appgate/sdp-prom-monitoring/README.md

 ```
 HOSTNAME=$(hostname) docker stack deploy -c docker-appgate-monitor-stack.yml agmon
 ```
-After the deployment has succesfully finished you might give it a minute so traefik can generate the TLS certificates.
-Then verify you can get to the edmpoints the endpoints:
+After the deployment has successfully finished you might give it a minute so traefik can generate the TLS certificates.
+Then verify you can get to the endpoints the endpoints:
 * https://agtraefik.`${DOMAIN}`
 * https://agconkolla.`{DOMAIN}`
 * https://agprometheus.`${DOMAIN}`